byomkesh99/cdk_hashicups/README.md

             cd cdk_hashicups/packages/iac/hashicups-provider && docker compose up

-5) You will see the output in the screen like below
+5) You will see the output in terminal like below

        [+] Running 2/0
        ⠿ Container docker_compose-db-1   Created                                                                       0.0s